ktorio/ktor-documentation/topics/ldap.md

 ```

-### Step 3: Define authorization scope {id="authenticate-route"}
+### Step 3: Protect specific resources {id="authenticate-route"}

-After configuring LDAP, you can define the authorization for the different resources in our application using the **[authenticate](authentication.md#authenticate-route)** function.
+After configuring LDAP, you can protect specific resources in our application using the **[authenticate](authentication.md#authenticate-route)** function.
 In the case of successful authentication, you can retrieve an authenticated [UserIdPrincipal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-user-id-principal/index.html) inside a route handler using the `call.principal` function and get a name of an authenticated user.

 ```kotlin
 ```